paulhay88/ITPR6.510-Enterprise-Software-Development-Assignment-2-/src/main/documentation.md

 ### /meeting/:id/delete DELETE request
 1. This fires two Exec on the database.
-2. The first one DLETEs FOM participants WHERE the meetingID matched the variable.
+2. The first one DELETEs FROM participants WHERE the meetingID matched the variable.
+3. The second part DELETEs FROm settings if the meeting is also stored as a setting.
-3. The second part DELETEs FROM meetings WHERE id matched the variable.
+4. The third part DELETEs FROM meetings WHERE id matched the variable.
-4. Both are error checked.
+5. Both are error checked.

 ### /meetings GET request
 1. The Application starts by creating a few variables that need to be used.